compromise-evident/Authorship/README.md

     private string of characters--matching what the
     door expects to see; The door is aware of a secret and must never expose it.
-But if instead the door contained your number, that ever-changing number
-    can be displayed on the door and even made public.
+But if instead the door contained your Authorship number, that ever-changing number can be displayed on the door and even made public.
     EVERYTHING you gave the door, and EVERYTHING the door contains, can be safely made public raw.)